 Monthly Average Prices

-Period ^Int'l Dom
+Period Period ^Int'l Dom

 (\$/tonne) (Rs/tonne)

-Dec-18 459 33,833

-Jan-19 459 33,467

 Feb-19 442 34,633

 Mar-19 442 34,333

 Apr-19 442 34100

 May-19 442 33867

 Jun-19 442 30533

 Jul-19 424 33400

 Aug-19 404 28633

 Sep-19 361 29750

 Oct-19 366 28967

 Nov-19 386 29900

 Dec-19 411 29033

-In April, international prices did not fluctuate due to unchanged market conditions while domestic prices fell.
-In May, market conditions remained unchanged for a second month in a row leading to stagnant prices.
+Jan-20 404 31800

+Feb-20 - 31650

 In June, international and domestic prices remained almost stagnant owing to unchanged demand scenario in the domestic & international markets.
 In July, domestic prices decreased due to weak demand as a result of slow infrastructure & construction activity.
 International prices fell due to decreased demand, owing to increase in the prices of inputs.
 In August, prices in Southeast Asia's steel billet market declined due to lower prices of scrap and competition from cheap exports.
 Domestic prices were hurt by the slowdown in manufacturing.
 In September, international prices fell on account of weak demand, while rising costs for finished long steel products and semi finished materials led to a rise in prices in India.
 From October to December, International prices began to recover on account of higher demand due to higher scrap prices.
 In October, domestic prices fell due to weak demand for rebar.
 In November, domestic prices rose on account of rising seaborne scrap prices.
 In December, domestic prices fell due to weak demand for steel products like rebar.
+In January, international prices fell marginally while domestic prices rose on the back of renewed investment in infrastructure and growth in the automobile industry.
+In February, domestic prices remained consistent due to stable market conditions.
+In February, domestic prices remained stable.